 - Employee is 65 years of age or older and resigns.

 The long service payment should be paid within seven days after the expiry of the contract.

-INS Global: Your HR partner in Hong Kong
+INS Global: Your HR and PEO partner in Hong Kong

 Making the decision to terminate an employee requires a significant amount of care and planning to ensure compliance with Hong Kong’s labor regulations.
 As Asia’s leading HR consultancy, INS Global is here to support you throughout the entire process, providing expert guidance and support tailored to your company’s circumstances.
 Contact us today to find out how we can support you with your HR needs.